ikeikeikeike/sitesx/README.md

 ## Customization

-Supposedly, those definition are still not enough to work on development.
+Obviously, those definition are still not enough to work on development.
 Therefore it will be changed is better that have `1:N` relation between one of a model and `Site` model.

 ```elixir
 defmodule MyApp.Entry do